TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/Localization/Fluid.rst

-The text fragment will now be displayed in the current frontend language defined in the site configuration if the translation file of the requested language can be found in the location of the prefix.
+The text fragment will now be displayed in the current frontend language defined in the site configuration, if the translation file of the requested language can be found in the location of the prefix.

 If the key is not found in the translated file or if the language file is not